 Miners Reported in Good Condition as Rescue Continues

-Mine accidents are common in South Africa’s gold mines, the deepest in the world, and miners’ unions often complain about lax safety standards.
+Mine accidents are common in South Africa’s gold mines, the deepest in the world and miners’ unions frequently complain about lax safety standards.

 In May, 53 miners were killed in a methane gas blast at a mine in Secunda, 60 miles outside Johannesburg.
 The country’s worst mine accident was in January 1960, when 437 miners were buried in a mine south of the city.